shahinwahab/designs/docs/greenpulse/ui-gallery.md

 # greenpulse UI Gallery

-the document contains visual assets from brand kit.
+This document contains visual assets from the brand kit.

 <table>
   <tr>